rolancon/confetti/README.md

 ### Spreadsheets

 Spreadsheets have some similarities with CSV files with a header.
 The fields in a spreadsheet are called _cells_, and their layout and naming is also dictated through named verticals columns and numbered horizontal rows.
-Since one spreadsheet can contain multiple tabs, a tab is part of a set (a clan).
+Since one spreadsheet can contain multiple tabs, a tab is part of a set (a quad).

     [spreadheet-tab,]
     /